 If there was a song written to describe the Ducati 916, it would be Chris De Burgh’s “Lady in Red”.
 A strange choice I hear you cry, but hold on a moment, let me explain.

 In the modern era, we know Ducati as a manufacturer of exotic motorcycles, producing some of the most debonair bikes available to date, but it wasn’t always this way.

-Prior to the release of the 916, Ducati’s flagship superbike was the 900SS.
+Prior to the release of the Ducati 916, the Italian manufacturers flagship superbike was the 900SS.
 The Super Sport was moderately successful, if unoriginal.
 It shared the same styling as superbikes being produced in Japan; large bulky fairings, a square headlight, twin swing-arms and side mounted exhausts which were standard during that time.

 Harking back to my reference of “Lady in Red”, one example of a verse states: